 Now switch to and create the artwork for the symbol.
 Work on layer L-PLNT-SYMBOL

-Here different colors are used along with the PLINE (Polyline) command.
-We often use the PLINE command to trace around the approximate circumference of the circle (using the circle on the L-CONSTRUCTION layer as a guide and then use the PEDIT (Properties in gCADPlus) to change the ‘fluidity’ of the shape.
+Here, different colours and the PLINE (Polyline) command are used.
+We often use the PLINE command to trace around the approximate circumference of the circle (using the circle on the L-CONSTRUCTION layer as a guide) and then use the PEDIT (Properties in gCADPlus) to change the shape’s fluidity.
 See the example below.
 Save the symbol.

-Tip: We find it useful to give the symbol a botanically meaningful name and store these in the Named library subfolder under Plants as shown below.
+Tip: We find giving the symbol a botanically meaningful name helpful and storing these in the Named library subfolder under Plants, as shown below.

-Test the symbol both on the screen and when plotted on paper.
-When finished your work, save the symbol in your block library.
+Test the symbol on the screen and when plotted on paper.
+When you are finished, save the symbol in your block library.

 Tip: Avoid using Windows-reserved characters in block names.

-Here we show stages in developing a new symbol for the Japanese Spindle bush.
+Here, we show the stages of developing a new symbol for the Japanese Spindle bush.
 We test the performance of the symbol in a new landscape project. @statelypavinglandscaping1426

 Another approach is to develop graphically rich symbols not named after particular species and store a MySymbols folder.
 The same symbol can then be used for many different plant species.